rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Let's start thinking about the human aspect.
 I am using terms theorist and pragmatist somewhat colloquially, but the meaning is close to how the terms are used elsewhere.

-If you listen to a functional programmer talk, you are likely to hear these terms: "reasoning about code", "principled computation", "computation laws", "correctness by design".
+If you listen to a functional programmer talk, you are likely to hear these terms: "reasoning about code", "principled computation", "computation laws", "correctness by design", "type safety".
 These people are likely to study things like lambda calculi, operational semantics, category theory, type theory...
 All these things come with formal proofs and will result in a very specific mental training.  _To this group programming is more of a deductive process._

 These things do not resonate with vast majority of programmers who have a more pragmatic mindset.
 You are more likely to hear these terms:  "testing", "TDD", "hacking" (meant as a compliment), even "design patterns" (though rarely these days).  _To this group programming is more an empirical process._[^pragmatists]